John Hancock Tower

-200 Clarendon Street, previously John Hancock Tower and colloquially known as The Hancock, is a 60-story, 790 ft skyscraper in the Back Bay neighborhood of Boston.
-It is the tallest building in New England.
-The tower was designed by Henry N. Cobb of the firm I. M. Pei & Partners and was completed in 1976.
+The John Hancock Tower, colloquially known as the Hancock, is a 60-story, 790 ft skyscraper in the Back Bay neighborhood of downtown Boston, Massachusetts.
+The pinnacle height (including antennas) is 852 ft.
+Designed by Henry N. Cobb of the firm I. M. Pei & Partners, it was completed in 1976, and has held the title as the tallest building in New England ever since.
+In 2015, the lease belonging to the John Hancock Mutual Life Insurance Company, for which the skyscraper was named, expired, and it was renamed to its address at 200 Clarendon Street.